neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 It would be great to have some way of subscribing to the results (apart from looking at logs/metrics).

-Migration is executed as described above.
-One subtlety is that (local) deletion on source safekeeper might fail, which is not a problem if we are going to decomission the node but leaves garbage otherwise.
-I'd propose in the first version
-1) Don't attempt deletion at all if node status is `offline`.
-2) If it failed, just issue warning.
-And add PUT `/control/v1/safekeepers/:node_id/scrub` endpoint which would find and remove garbage timelines for manual use.
-It will 1) list all timelines on the safekeeper 2) compare each one against configuration storage: if timeline doesn't exist at all (had been deleted), it can be deleted.
-Otherwise, it can be deleted under generation number if node is not member of current generation.

-Automating this is untrivial; we'd need to register all potential missing deletions <tenant_id, timeline_id, generation, node_id> in the same transaction which switches configurations.
-Similarly when timeline is fully deleted to prevent cplane operation from blocking when some safekeeper is not available deletion should be also registered.

-One more task pool should infinitely retry notifying control plane about changed safekeeper sets.

 3) GET `/control/v1/tenant/:tenant_id/timeline/:timeline_id/` should return
    current in memory state of the timeline and pending `MigrationRequest`, if any.